- SCU Home Page

 A valid visa stamp in your passport is also required for re-entry.
 If your visa stamp has expired, you will need to go to a U.S. consulate or embassy ideally in your home country to apply for the new visa stamp.
 You may not renew your visa within the U.S.

-Form I-94 is the Arrival/Departure record that all nonimmigrant visitors are required to complete each time they enter the U.S. The bottom portion of Form I-94 (I-94 card) must be kept in the possession of the visitor at all times until they depart the U.S.
+Form I-94 is the Arrival/Departure record that all nonimmigrant visitors are required to complete each time they enter the U.S. The Form I-94 (I-94 card) must be kept in the possession of the visitor at all times until they depart the U.S.

 Traveling Outside the U.S. while on Post-Completion Practical Training